-After making their predictions, participant researchers will respond to four items (i.e., two for outcome probabilities and two for effect size estimations) about the difficulty of the prediction tasks and their confidence in their responses on the tasks in a random order.
+After making their predictions, participant researchers will respond to four items about the difficulty of the prediction tasks (i.e., two for outcome probabilities and two for effect size estimations) about the difficulty of the prediction tasks and their confidence in their responses on the tasks in a random order.
 The items will be measured on 5-point Likert-type scales ranging from "Not at all difficult" to "Extremely difficult" or "Not at all confident" to "Extremely confident".